 KS1 & KS2

 Across the school, children receive an additional one hour session that focuses on key skills and arithmetic.
-This supports their learning of times tables and number bonds, helping them with many other areas of maths learning, and preparing them for end of key stage national testing.
+This supports their learning of times tables and number bonds, helping them with many other areas of maths learning, and preparing them for formative and summative assessment.